ivan-veselovsky/dominators-finder/README.md

  because the _post-leads_ become articulation points only after loops removal.
 - The algorithm described above can naturally be implemented in several graph traversals, but in fact it can be implemented in just one DFS traversal, as done here.
-- Start vertex is always a _post-lead_ of itself, but the solution description shows that it shall not be present in the returned result, so we explicitly exclude the Start vertex.
+- Start vertex is always a _post-lead_ of itself, but the task description suggests that it shall not be present in the returned result, so we explicitly skip the Start vertex in the output.
-- Output is *not* a JSON, its just `{A, B, C}` string of type `text/plain`, as task description suggests.
+- Output is *not* a valid JSON, its just `{A, B, C}` string of type `text/plain`, as task description suggests.
 - By default server starts on non-standard port `10000`, as task description suggests.
 - When testing with `curl` please make sure to use `-H "Content-Type: application/json"` parameter, otherwise JSON gets encoded, and the service fails to parse it.